 - Optimized for Search Engines (SEO)- in order to rank on Google, you will need to code your website so that Google is easily able to recognize you as an authority in the dental industry.

-Did you know that adding a blog to your website increases the chances of your website ranking by 434%.
+Having an active blog on your website increases the chances of your website ranking by 434%.

 Potential patients have questions and they want them answered.
 If you are the dentist that happens to answer their question, and you’re local, that patient is more than likely going to choose your office, as opposed to another local dentist office, because according to your website, you know what you’re doing.
-Here are a few popular questions to get you started:
+Here are a dental blog topic ideas to get you started:

 - How can I prevent cavities?